 Introduction to Cloud Computing

-Cloud computing is a way of accessing compute and storage systems without actually owning and doing active management of the resources.
-In today’s world compute and storage demands are very dynamic hence purchasing, maintaining and upgrading systems could be a huge investment of time and money.
-Companies like AWS (Amazon Web Services), Microsoft Azure, Google Cloud Platform (GCP) provide compute and storage servers on demand and charge for what you use.
-These cloud services can be used to host static website, e-commerce store, company’s internal data, etc. It has proven to be extremely useful for startups where compute resources can vary largely over time.
+The following article provides an outline for Introduction to Cloud Computing.
+It is a way of accessing computing and storage systems without actively owning and managing the resources.
+In today’s world, add and storage demands are very dynamic; purchasing, maintaining, and upgrading systems could be a considerable investment of time and money.
+Companies like AWS (Amazon Web Services), Microsoft Azure, Google Cloud Platform (GCP) provide and Ace Cloud compute and storage servers on-demand and charge for what you use.
+These cloud services can be used to host a static website, e-commerce store, company’s internal data, etc. It has proven extremely useful for startups where compute resources vary mainly over time.
+Let’s see more in this article, Introduction to Cloud Computing.

 Cloud Computing can be classified in terms of the following models: